 Select The World of Hyatt from the list of Chase’s travel partners.

-Enter your World of Hyatt account Number.
+Enter your World of Hyatt Account Number.

 Indicate the number of Chase Ultimate Rewards Points you would like to transfer to Hyatt.

-Remember that this is a one-way street.
 Any points transferred from Chase to Hyatt can not be reversed, so make sure the award space is available before proceeding with this transfer.

 Review transfer details, then “Submit”

-Reminder to only transfer points when you see award availability.
 The transfer process is irreversible – you can not transfer World of Hyatt points back to Chase Ultimate Rewards.

 How Fast/Long Does It Take For Chase Points To Transfer to Hyatt?